-Key issue: Preserve and enhance natural habitats.
+Preserve and enhance natural habitats.

-- To protect and enhance biodiversity - To protect wildlife through safeguarding and enhancement of green corridors
+- 1. To protect and enhance biodiversity - 2.
+To protect wildlife through safeguarding and enhancement of green corridors

-HPE2 Natural Environment & Biodiversity
+Natural Environment & Biodiversity

-Development should retain and enhance existing trees, hedgerows and habitats which are important for their historic, visual or biodiversity value unless the need for, and the benefits of the development in that location clearly outweigh any loss.
-Any such loss will be appropriately mitigated.
+Development should retain enhance existing and trees, hedgerows and habitats Wildlife particularly Local Sites, priority habitats and ancient woodland (an irreplaceable habitat) which are important for their historic, visual or biodiversity value unless the need for, and the benefits the development that location of in clearly outweigh loss.
+Any such loss will be appropriately anv mitigated.